IanESmith/static-website/Services/cdmp/notes.md

 - publish the new tracking and predictability metrics covering all CDP releases

 ### Things to be aware off
-- Dont forget the [CDP Team details](https://collaboration.homeoffice.gov.uk/display/CDP/A.+Team) are available if you need to find someone or ask a question
+- dont forget the [CDP Team details](https://collaboration.homeoffice.gov.uk/display/CDP/A.+Team) are available if you need to find someone or ask a question